backdrop-contrib/footnotes/README.txt

 In addition IE 5.5 has a more serious bug that the footnote number will be on top of the first letters of the footnote text.
 There doesn't seem to be a way to fix this.

+The development version of Drupal7 has a bug in that CSS and JavaScript files added by modules are absent from the page.
+If you are hit by this bug, your footnote references will not appear as supertext, and the list of footnotes will have duplicate numbering.
+There is a workaround to empty Drupal's cache table in Administer > Site Configuration > Performance > Clear cached data after which everything works again.
+To follow up on this bug: http://drupal.org/node/279420

 COPYRIGHT AND ACKNOWLEDGEMENTS
 ----